nekromoff/arrogance-of-space/README.md

-# The Arrogance of Space Mapping Tool
+# The Arrogance of Space Mapping Tool #ArroganceOfSpace
 See running version: https://cyklokoalicia.sk/arrogance/

 ## What is this?